Step-by-step guide on how to file for a divorce in England & Wales

 It depends.
 For a more detailed answer, we've created a guide for how long a divorce takes with tips on how to speed the process up.

-On average, if there are no bumps in the road, it takes three to six months for all of the divorce paperwork to be completed and your divorce/dissolution made legally binding through the courts.
+On average, if there are no bumps in the road, it takes at least seven months for all of the divorce paperwork to be completed and your divorce/dissolution to be made legally binding through the courts – or nine months if you have money and property to split.
 You can request a personalised estimate by answering a few simple questions here.

 FAQs

-Our negotiation service helps couples agree on a fair financial settlement during their divorce.
+Our negotiation services help couples agree on a fair financial settlement during their divorce.
 A dedicated Divorce Specialist guides you through structured discussions using the GROW coaching model.
 We focus on practical solutions, reducing conflict, and making sure both of you feel heard.
 Once you reach an agreement, we draft a legally binding consent order for court approval.

 Do we need to be on good terms to use this service?